We may not see our mental health status on the outside, but our mental health affects multiple facets of life and even our physical health.

 These flowers date back hundreds of years for recorded human use.
 Roman military doctors used St. John’s Wort for its medicinal properties, and in the middle ages, it was often used in healing potions.

-Is this a good herb for depression?
+Is this a good herb for mental wellness?

 This incredible Kingdom does amazing things from turning decay into nutrients and healing humans in the form of antibiotics, like penicillin.
 But, what if fungi can help our minds as well?